Cornel West bid prompts worries from progressives: ‘I just wish he wasn’t doing it’

 Moderate Democrats have been quick to paint West as a potential spoiler running a glorified vanity campaign.
 They’ve been the most publicly against possible challengers to Biden and third-party bids, including from their own centrist flank No Labels, a group that wants to recruit a credible third-party rival.

 While Pressley is still a staunch progressive, she’s more measured in her approach to the presidential election.
-Asked about West’s bid, she tiptoed around the issue.
-But she noted the popularity of his ideas.
+Asked about West’s bid, she tiptoed around the issue but noted the popularity of his ideas.

-“The CBC is the largest ideological caucus in Congress, which I think proves that, as the caucus continues to grow, their progressive ideas are popular,” Pressley said.
+“The CPC is the largest ideological caucus in Congress, which I think proves that, as the caucus continues to grow, their progressive ideas are popular,” Pressley said.

 “As much as they try to fringe and marginalize them, people want transformational change like universal basic income, like unionization, like reparations,” she said, careful not to criticize the platform that liberal candidates have run on each cycle.